rust-stuco/lectures/week8/slides.md

 ```

 * The first rule gives both `&self` and `announcement` their own lifetimes
-* The third rule gives the return lifetime gets the lifetime of `&self`
+* The third rule gives the return lifetime the lifetime of `&self`

 ---